4GeeksAcademy/learn-in-public/TEACHERS_INSTRUCTIONS.md

 ## But what if the automatic tests fail?

 Teach the student how to review the test errors, fix them and submit for approval again.
-The second time the bot will be able to run without approval.
+The second time, the bot will be able to run without approval.